johnwcowan/pdp8x/arch.md

   The following registers are not visible to programmers and are used in this explanation; they may or may not correspond to actual registers:

-  * The 16-bit IR register holds the instruction currently being executed.
+  * The 16-bit IR register holds the least significant bits of the instruction currently being executed.
-    Note that an instruction is always stored in the 32 least significant bits.
     IR is always treated as a bit vector.

+  * The 16-bit IMM register holds the most significant bits of the instruction currently being executed.

   * The 4-bit OP register contains the 4 most significant bits of IR.